Last Updated on March 16, 2026 by AcePhysio

 Rest and Ice Therapy

 Rest is crucial in the early stages of golfer’s elbow to prevent further strain on the affected tendons.
 Applying ice to the affected area can help reduce inflammation and alleviate pain.
-Use an ice pack wrapped in a cloth and apply it to the elbow for 15-20 minutes several times a day.
+Use an ice pack wrapped in a cloth and apply it to the elbow for 15-20 minutes several times a day may help.
+Please note, you should consult with a physical therapists.
+Proposed times below are just examples.

 Proper Stretching and Strengthening Exercises